 Last week we saw the very first base slab being cast for the Waste Building.
 This is the first out of four castings for the ground floor of this building, and once the second slab is completed, form and reinforcement for the walls will begin.

-An extended scope for the Klystron Gallery has been agreed between SEC and ESS.
-This includes cable pulling, conduits for power cables in stubs, piping and electrical works, and additional steel structures.
+An extended scope for the Klystron Gallery has been agreed and includes cable pulling, conduits for power cables in stubs, piping and electrical works, and additional steel structures.
 These works are scheduled for completion by summer 2020.

 A meteorological mast, measuring 46 metres, is tallest structure in the entire ESS project (beating the stack by 1 metre!).
 It will be equipped with measuring equipment on three different levels, providing accurate data about weather conditions - wind direction, wind speed, solar rays, precipitation, humidity, particles in the air, etc. - meaning it will serve as a weather station and also provide required data for the ESS radiation monitoring group.
 The red light at the top of the mast - a requirement for high objects such as this - ensures it is clearly visible.